olga-od-ua/the-gift-of-the-gab/README.md

 - About Us
 - Contact

-The footer will appear on each of the tabs and will have the following information to hand:
+The footer will appear on each of the pages and will have the following information to hand:
-- Partners and Sponsors
+- a catch phrase with a link
 - Social networks
-- Contact details
 - Copyright

-Home page will have the main sections of the website presented on link-buttons for user to choose where they want to move next.
+Home page will have the main sections of the website presented on brick-like buttons for user to choose where they want to move next.

 In the PC version, the navigation is presented by the Nav bar with inline elements.
-In future releases the nav bar items will have room for subcategories.
-In the mobile version the navigation will be presented by the Burger Icon.
-In the future releases the burger icon will have room for additional layers.
+In the mobile version the navigation is presented by the Burger Icon.

 **The Sceleton Plane**

-Wireframe can be found [here](https://github.com/olga-od-ua/my-full-template/tree/master/assets/wireframes)
+Wireframe can be found [here](https://github.com/olga-od-ua/my-full-template/tree/master/assets/wireframes).

 **The Surface Plane**

 *** Design

-*** Colour Scheme
+**** Colour Scheme

-The two main colours used are Code Insititue red, and white.
+The two main colours used are rgb(129, 123, 123) (which represents the color of stone) and rgb(255, 246, 232).

 *** Typography

-Arial, Helvetica, sans-serif font is the main font used throughout the website with Sans Serif as the fallback font in case the main font isn't loading.
+Helvetica font is the main font used throughout the website with Sans Serif as the fallback font in case the main font isn't loading.
 Helvetica is believed to be a font loved by designers for its clean, bold and modern look, clear lines and characters.

 *** Imagery
-1. Blarney Castle is not very photogenic hence the images may appear of bad quality at first sight.

-2. As the webaite is for demonstrational purposes only, watermarks have not been removed.

-3. Brick themed images prevail on the website as a symbol of both the Blarney Castle and the solidity of the knowledge provided by the school.
+1. Brick themed images prevail on the website as a symbol of both the Blarney Castle and the solidity of the knowledge provided by the school.

+2. As the website is for demonstrational purposes only, watermarks have not been removed.

 ### Existing Features

+1. Interactivity throughout the website.

+2. Responsiveness applies to the majority of popular devices.

 ### Features Left to Implement